Booking.com: Management history

-Controversies and criticism
+Issues

-Anti-competitive allegations
+Anti-competitive behaviour

-In September 2012, the United Kingdom's competition authority, the Office of Fair Trading (OFT), issued a statement of objections against Booking.com, Expedia, and IHG Hotels & Resorts alleging that Booking.com and Expedia had entered into separate arrangements with IHG which restricted the online travel agent's ability to discount the price of room-only hotel accommodation.
-Booking.com, Expedia and IHG proposed the OFT to change their restrictions.
-The OFT accepted the proposal, but it was later rejected by higher authority at a tribunal.
+In September 2012, the United Kingdom's competition authority, the Office of Fair Trading (OFT), issued a statement of objections against Booking.com, Expedia, and IHG Hotels & Resorts, claiming that Booking.com and Expedia had entered into separate arrangements with IHG, which restricted its ability to give users discounts.
+Booking.com, Expedia and IHG asked the OFT to change their restrictions.
+It was accepted by the OFT, but rejected by higher authority at a tribunal.

-In April 2015, French, Swedish and Italian competition authorities accepted a proposal by Booking.com to drop its "rate parity" clause and thereby allow competitor travel agents to offer lower hotel prices than Booking.com.
-Booking.com further agreed to extend and apply its proposal across all EU states.
-Hotels are still prevented from discounting prices directly on their own websites.
-In April 2015, the European Union warned that Booking.com is one of several internet firms that may have reached market dominance beyond the point of no return.
+In April 2015, French, Swedish and Italian competition authorities accepted a proposal by Booking.com to drop its "rate parity" clause, allowing competitors to offer lower hotel prices than it.
+Hotels are still prevented from discounting prices on their own websites.
+In April 2015, the European Union warned that Booking.com might have reached market dominance beyond the point of no return.

-In March 2017, a Turkish court halted activities of Booking.com in Turkey due to a violation of Turkish competition law in a case filed by the Turkish Association of Travel Agents (TÜRSAB).
-The ruling blocked the website in Turkey; however, website and application can be used from foreign countries to make reservations for hotels in Turkey.
+In March 2017, a Turkish court halted activities of Booking.com in Turkey due to Turkish competition law violations in a case filed by the Turkish Association of Travel Agents.
+The ruling blocked the website in Turkey.
+However, it can be accessed from foreign countries to make reservations for hotels in Turkey.

+In July 2026, over 10,000 European hotels were reportedly involved in a collective action against Booking.com over alleged anti-competitive practices, including restrictions on hotels' freedom to set prices and a distorted competition to their detriment.

+Booking cancellations for higher-price relisting

+Booking.com reportedly cancelled hotel reservations to relist hotel rooms at much higher prices.